 The skills-based CV, also known as a functional CV, highlights your skills in a list-style format.
 This CV is less common in the UK than the reverse chronological CV.

-The skills-based CV format can work for candidates who are very new to the workforce with minimal work experience.
-If you are a school leaver or if you have been out of work for many years.
+The skills-based CV format can work for candidates who are very new to the workforce and have minimal work experience.
+It might work for you if you are a school leaver or if you have been out of work for many years.
 Although, use it wisely, as this type of CV can also send a message that you don’t have any experience at all, when that may not be the case.

 Key features of a skills-based CV

-The top portion of this CV contains your name and contact details, underneath a personal summary, then your skills making up the section where work experience would typically sit.
+The layout of skills-based CV is a bit different to the reverse chronological one.
+The top portion of this CV contains your name and contact details.
+Underneath you put a personal summary, and then your skills go to the section where work experience would typically sit.

-The format focuses on the skill groups and then 4-5 tasks you can perform within each of those skill groups.
+- The format focuses on key skill groups with tasks you can perform within each of those skill groups.

-For example, under ‘communication’, you could say that you excelled in answering the phone and taking messages, that you are trained in the use of Windows 365, and that you love meeting new people and building rapport.
+- For example, under ‘communication’, you could say that you excelled in answering the phone and taking messages, that you are trained in the use of Office 365, and that you love meeting new people and building rapport.